-Weathertightness is a state where water is prevented from entering and accumulating behind the cladding in amounts that can cause undue dampness or damage to the building elements.
+Weathertightness is a state where water is prevented from entering and accumulating behind the cladding in amounts that can cause unductempness or damage b the building elements.

 The term weathertightness is not necessarily the same as waterproof.

 However, a weathertight building, even under severe weather conditions, is expected to limit moisture ingress to inconsequential amounts, insufficient to cause undue dampness inside buildings and damage to building elements.
 Moisture that may occasionally enter is able to harmlessly escape or evaporate.